 Day 7 – Chianti

-If you only have time for 7 days in Tuscany, you’ll want to spend your last day in the Chianti region of Tuscany.
+If you only have 7 days for your Tuscany trip, you’ll want to spend your last day in the Chianti region of Tuscany.
 While its borders aren’t clearly defined, the area extends over the provinces of Florence and Siena.

 Spend your last day at a Chianti wine tasting, there are plenty on offer in the region and some of our favourites include Vitticcio and Castello di Brolio.